Skip to main content

 8. Service management

-8.1 The Connecting Party shall reasonably collaborate with NHS Digital and third parties also connecting to the Service(s) to help investigate and resolve Incidents.
+8.1 The Connecting Party shall reasonably collaborate with NHS England and third parties also connecting to the Service(s) to help investigate and resolve Incidents.

 8.2 The Connecting Party shall provide a suitable service desk and support model during its documented support hours for the reporting, management, and communication related to Incidents.